Lines of credit and student loans each have two parties: a borrower (that’s you) and a lender.

 4. How is the interest on a student line of credit calculated?

-A typical lending rate for a student line of credit would be the lender’s prime rate, while some lenders will offer prime minus 0.25%.
-The interest is calculated daily and added to the amount you owe on a monthly basis.
+A typical lending rate for a student line of credit would be the lender’s prime rate3.
+Under the Scotiabank Professional® Student Plan Line of Credit2, Scotiabank offers prime minus 0.25%.
+Interest is calculated daily and added to the amount you owe on a monthly basis.